How Meeting God in a Snowstorm Quieted Fear

 The Hear Him Louder Essay Series is a guest writer series where God's daughters share their stories of hearing God’s whispers in their every day.
 It’s meant to serve as an encouragement for the times when God feels far and seems quiet.
 When we read each other’s stories of how He meets us, it reminds and reassures us that He is near.
 May this series be an invitation for us to listen for His voice together.

 Don't miss any posts in this series!
 Subscribe to receive notifications for each new essay, posted every other Thursday.
-When you subscribe, you'll receive a link to a FREE prayer resource that will guide you through meeting with God in prayer, called, “Closer: Five Postures to Hear Him Louder."
+When you subscribe, you'll receive a link to a FREE five-day devotional called, “Closer: Five Days to Hearing God Louder."

 Learn more about each of these five postures: